ostafford/holbertonschool-shell/io_redirections_and_filters/README.md

 		- `echo "..."` is the command to print/display your text/string\
 		- `>` will redirect that command into the file "file_name.txt"

+## 8-cwd_state
+	- This is an extension from tasks 6 and 7.
+I realized that you can run a command and directly redirect its output into a file without needing an additional step to "print" or "write."
+Using redirection allows you to input the output results straight into a file.